 Deep Forestry a Swedish startup specialized in robotics and machine learning focusing on the inspection of forests had a specific request: can you build a drone that can navigate autonomously in the forest, between the trees and under the canopy.
 And is sturdy to carry all the necessary payloads for data gathering and still have a completely stable flight trajectory?

-For this, Avular used the standard Vertex drone as basis and made specific adjustments to meet Deep Forestry’s requirements allowing for precise forest inspection.
-This not only includes adding a 3D spinning LiDAR, 4 cameras and a high-power computing platform but also modification to the airframe to allow for carrying the extra weight whilst ensuring minimal impact on the sensors’ field-of-view.
+Working closely with the Deep Forestry Avular adjusted the Vertex94 drone as to meet Deep Forestry’s requirements allowing for precise forest inspection.
+This includes adding a 3D spinning LiDAR, 4 cameras and a high-power computing platform but also a modification to the airframe to allow for carrying the extra weight and ensuring minimal impact on the sensors’ field-of-view.

-In essence, the 3D LiDAR is mapping the forest area by creating a so-called point cloud which provides a high-accurate 3D representation, like a map, of the forest.
+How it works is that the 3D LiDAR is mapping the forest area by creating a so-called point cloud which provides a high-accurate 3D representation, like a map, of the forest.
 As the LiDAR is unable to ‘see’ colors, the cameras are being used to add real-life colors.
-The result is a digital representation of the forest area including all kinds of information like tree location, species, diameter, volume and curvature.
+The result is a digital representation of the forest area including all kinds of information like tree location, species, diameter, volume, and curvature.

 - Size 45x45x50cm (LxWxH) (props folded)

 - Height LiDAR

 - 3D spinning LiDAR